mybuilder/cronos-bundle/README.md

     exporter:
         key: unique-key
         mailto: cron@example.com
-        path: /bin:/home/gavin/bin
+        path: /bin:/usr/local/bin
         executor: php
-        console: app/console
+        console: bin/console
         shell: /bin/bash
 ```

 option   | description
 ---------|-----------------------------------------
-key      | Unique key that wraps all the cron configured for the current application
+key      | Unique key that wraps all the cron configured for the current application.
 mailto   | Sets the default email address for all cron output to go to.
 path     | Sets the path for all commands in the crontab it works just like the shell PATH, but it does not inherit from your environment.
 That means you cannot use ~ or other shell expansions.
-executor | Allows you to specify a program that all commands should be passed to such as `/usr/local/bin/php`
+executor | Allows you to specify a program that all commands should be passed to such as `/usr/local/bin/php`.
-console  | Allows you to specify the console that all commands should be passed to such as `app/console`
+console  | Allows you to specify the console that all commands should be passed to such as `bin/console`.
 shell    | Allows you to specify which shell each program should be run with.

 ## Usage